Ralph Bulmer (soldier): Captain of Roxburgh

 After the battle of Pinkie in September 1547, Ralph was made commander of an English fort in the occupied zone at Roxburgh.
 He wrote to the Duke of Somerset on 30 December 1547, complaining of slow progress re-fortifying the site.
 The site of a new fort had set by the surveyor, Sir Richard Lee.
 Ralph had already written complaining of the lack of application of William Ridgeway the military engineer who seldom came to Roxburgh.

 Ralph was intending to collect the profits from the lands of Kelso Abbey and Melrose Abbey, and planned to set Ker of Cessford, an ally, against Walter Scott of Buccleuch to strengthen his hold on the area.

 Ralph also obtained intelligence from spies in Leith for Somerset.
 In November 1547 he reported on the movement of artillery to assault the English garrison at Broughty Castle near Dundee.

 In 1557 Ralph was in readiness with the English border wardens for a Scottish invasion.
+He died the following year, in 1558.